MSc. (Pain), B. Pthy, MHCPC, MCSP, MIASP, MPPA

 During the 2010 – 2011 and 2011 – 2012 cricket seasons, John travelled to India as the Head Physiotherapist for Saurashtra, the Indian first class (county level) cricket team.

 John has also provided physiotherapy and mental training for the polar explorer and environmental campaigner Parker Liautaud for all of his expeditions to the north and south poles.
-In this television interview John discusses his role in Parker’s preparations for the world record setting 565km trek in December 2013.
+John supported Parker’s preparations for the world record setting 565km trek in December 2013.
 It is now officially the fastest unsupported trek from the coast of Antarctica to the South Pole.
-In the interview, John also links up live with Parker during the Antarctic expedition.

 In his spare time, John also fits in marathons (still trying to get those PBs!) and learns Spanish and Japanese.
 He has hiked many long distance trails throughout the UK, Australia and elsewhere, and has travelled extensively.